DiscordTime/ggdrive/README.md

 gdrive list --help
 ```

-The first time you're executing this, a Google page will open and ask for your account so it can integrate with your Google Drive account and then it will ask if you give permission to the app.
+The first time you're executing this, a Google page will open and ask for your account, so it can integrate with your Google Drive account, and then it will ask if you give permission to the app.
 Once you agree, you're all set.